Scripture Reference: Ezra 1-10

 Story Overview: The Lord had promised that the people would someday return to their land.
-Under the rule of the Medo-Persian Empire the Jews did return.
+After 70 years in captivity the Jews finally returned.
 Zerubbabel led one group back to Jerusalem to rebuild the temple.
-Ezra took another group back to teach the people and restore the Law of God.
+Ezra and led another group back to teach the people and restore God’s Law.

 Suggested Emphasis: The Lord keeps His promises to us.